-Finally, with bellies full, it’s time to retire to the beloved Woodstock Inn & Resort, located right in the heart of town.
+Finally, with bellies full, it’s time to retire to the beloved Woodstock Inn & Resort, located right in the heart of this charming town.
 This historic hotel offers guests a spa, four unique restaurants, and a roaring fireplace, perfect for warming up after a fun-filled day outdoors.
 It’s the ideal place to experience Vermont in the winter.

 Submitted by Elena from The Carry-On Chronicles

 Need some gift-giving inspiration this holiday season?
 Check out my guides on the best travel essentials for women, travel gifts under $20, zero-waste travel essentials, and great gifts for friends going abroad!

 Despite having a reputation for being too cold in winter for a visit, Boston’s coastal location makes its winters much milder than other New England areas while still blessing it with at least a few fluffy, lovely snowfalls each season.

 While you’re here, you can’t miss the opportunity to outdoor ice skate, either at the Frog Pond at the Boston Common or at the seasonal pop-up skating rink at Boston City Hall.

 Speaking of pop-ups – if you visit around the holidays, Boston has a variety of festive pop-up bars.
 Themes include tiki bar Christmas at Shore Leave (South End), igloos at the Envoy Hotel (Seaport), and a Hanukkah-themed pop-up at Backbar (Somerville), as well as a massive tree lighting downtown.